 When it comes to Indian and Asian TV, there’s really nothing better than Sky TV.
 More than 30 channels are free-to-air and come with all its packages - including Colors, &TV, B4U Music, and PTV - and Sky have thrown in Star Life OK, Star Plus, Star Gold, Zee TV, and plenty more too.
 See all Sky TV channels here.

 Some are also available to watch anywhere with Sky Go, which is free to Sky TV customers.

 Virgin Media has some of the best Indian channels included in its TV packages too, though not as many as you'll get with Sky.
 With its base packages, you’ll get &TV, ARY News UK, B4U Music, Colors, Hum Europe, Rishtey, SONY SAB, and Zing.

 However, if you want more, you can add premium channels to any package.
 Available are bundles that include B4U Movies, NDTV, SONY TV, SONY TV Max, Star, Star Gold, Star Plus, Zee TV, and more.

 You’ll also be able to watch some of those channels live from any device, thanks to Virgin TV Anywhere.
 That includes Colors, Zing, ARY News, and UMP Movies.
 See all Virgin Media TV channels here.

 Indian TV on TalkTalk

-There are no Indian channels with either of TalkTalk’s basic TV options either… but you can add them with the Asian TV Boost - which gives you Zee TV and Sony TV Asia.
+There are no Indian channels with either of TalkTalk’s basic TV options either… but you can add them with the Asian TV Boost - which gives you SONY Max, SONY TV Asia, Zee Cinema, and Zee TV.
 TV Boosts are bundles of channels that you can subscribe to on a rolling monthly basis, so you can stop or start getting them at any point.
 Read more about TalkTalk TV Boosts here.